-Part-time assignment with a flexible number of hours worked on the project per month
+Part-time assignment with a flexible number of hours worked on the predefined project per month

-An individual dedicates a flexible share of his/her working time to the project.
+An individual dedicates a flexible share of his/her working time to the pre-defined project.

-Staff costs = part of the gross employment cost depending on the number of hours actually worked on the project per month
+Staff costs = part of the gross employment cost depending on the number of hours actually worked on the pre-defined project per month

-The basis for calculating staff costs is single15 monthly hourly rate established based on average monthly working time (number of hours per month) fixed in the employment document.
+The basis for calculating staff costs is single monthly hourly rate established based on average monthly working time (number of hours per month) fixed in the employment document.
 The single monthly hourly rate shall be multiplied by the number of hours actually worked on the project:

-Average hourly rate = monthly gross employment cost/average number of hours per month fixed in the employment document
+Average hourly rate = monthly gross employment cost/ average number of hours per month fixed in the employment document

-Staff costs = hourly rate number of hours worked on the project per month
+Staff costs = hourly rate \ number of hours worked on the pre-defined project per month

-- Employment/work contract or an appointment decision/contract considered as an employment document (including information on the monthly working time), which is provided with a clear reference to the project. - Job description including information on tasks related to the project. - Payslips or other documents of equivalent probative value. - Data from the working time registration system, e.g. time sheets, providing information on the number of hours spent per month on the
+- Employment/work contract or an appointment decision/contract considered as an employment document (including information on the monthly working time), which is provided with a clear reference to the project. - Job description including information on tasks related to the pre-defined